mythril-forge/homebrew-classes/barbarian/totem-warrior/totem-warrior.md

 If you make a Melee Weapon Attack against a creature and land a critical hit, you can take a bonus action to make it a coup de grâce before rolling damage.

-After dealing damage, your coup de grâce knocks your target prone, without contest.
+After dealing damage, your coup de grâce knocks your target **prone**, without contest.
 Next, all creatures within range can use their reaction to make an opportunity attack on the target, as if it had fled from their reach.
 When a creature makes an opportunity attack in this way, they add your rage damage to their .